samaaron/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

       :password:
       :host: localhost

-Starting merb again shows everything is running ok.
+Starting Merb again shows everything is running okay.

-You'll notice Merb runs on port 4000, but this can be changed with flag -p [port number].
+You'll notice Merb runs on port 4000, but this can be changed with flag `-p [port number]`.
 More options can be found by typing:

     merb --help

-You can even run merb with an application servers which supports rack (thin, evented_mongrel, fcgi, mongrel, and webrick):
+You can even run Merb with any application server that supports rack (thin, evented_mongrel, fcgi, mongrel, and webrick):

     merb -a thin